abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing "find" utility useful options

 Would print its  <pre>
 - Size																											-s
 - Last modification time																		-t
 - Information on file found (whether 64/32 bit binary etc)	-in
 - Dependencies of file found in one level depth							-de

 Would narrow down search
-- To find only directory or file or link type,    suffix the object with /, // or ///
+- To find only directory, file or link type, suffix it with /, // or ///
-- To certain depth only :                 -1...99, or prefix with ./ to be one depth
+- To certain depth only :															-1..99, ./ prefix to tie on current dir.
 - To have greater control by regular expression											-E
 - Case sensitive search only.
 (Defaults to insensitive -ci option)	-cs
 - Exclusion for the main search found
 </pre>
-Also most the 'Test' option of 'find' test option, below some excerpt of its manual for options
+Also most of the 'test' options owned by 'find' may be passed, below some excerpt of its manual for options

 Simply type l
 $ l